 - Uncontrollable anger

 If you’re concerned for your teenager, you can contact one of the many helplines available for advice, including Child Bereavement UK, Winston’s Wish and Hope Again.
 You can also support your teenager by going with them to talk to a GP, who may suggest counselling.

-For anyone, losing someone is a sad and difficult time in life.
+We hope that with these tips, you are able to help guide the teenager in your life through this challenging time.
 Get in touch with our professional team to find out how we can make choosing a memorial as easy as possible.
-Phone 0800 377 7057 or email firstname.lastname@example.org.

 For more guides, tips, and advice, make sure to visit our news page.